pedro-dm-gomes/Graph-RNN/README.md

 ### Usage
 #### MNIST
-To train a model to long-term prediction using the GraphRNN model o
+To train a model to long-term prediction using the GraphRNN

     python train-mmnist-GraphRNN.py

 #### Human Bodies
+to train the model

+    python eval-train-bodies-GraphRNN.py

-to evaluate the model
+to train the model with color point cloud

-    python eval-Bodies_GraphRNN_Long_Term_without_color
+    python train-bodies-GraphRNN_color.py

 ### Datasets
 The models were evaluated with the following datasets: